scriptPilot/app-framework/DOCUMENTATION.md

 - An underscore indicates tab routes: `your-new-page_tab1.vue`
 - Two underscores indicates alternate tab routes: `your-new-page_tab1_alternate.vue`

-As an example, if you have the following files:
+As an example, if you have the following page components:

 - *pages/tabs.vue*
 - *pages/tabs_tab1.vue*